 All rights reserved.

-You may download and use the Website Materials only in accordance with the Guidelines and Terms and Conditions.
+You may download and use the Website Materials only in accordance with the Terms and Conditions.